AlfiePerkins1/CSGO-Bible/Bible.md

     - Knifing someone (not with golden knife) will take them back to their previous gun
   - Demolition
   - Wingman
-    - Similar to compettive however its 2v2 making it ideal to play with a friend
+    - Similar to competitive however its 2v2 making it ideal to play with a friend
     - Operates with the MR16 setup
     - Each round lasts 1min 30seconds meaning games don't become too long
     - Wingman ranks are seperate from competitive ranks
   - Flying scoutsman
   - Retakes
-  - Dangerzone
+  - Danger zone

 ## Matchmaking Services